ekoindia/openapi-spec/markdown/README.md

 ### 4. Activate Service for User API

-Activate a service for your user (agent/retailer/distributor) before they can start using it.
-It is mandatory to activate a service for your users before they can start using it in production.
-To know the service_code for any service to activate, call the Get All Services API.
+Use this API to activate a service for your user (agent/retailer/distributor) before they can start using it.

 #### Details
 - **Method:** PUT